Bolivia in Photos: A Travel Itinerary Captured in Images

 Once described by GeoEx trip designer extraordinaire Kate Doty as “the wild, wild west of South America,” Bolivia is a less developed and more adventurous destination than many of its Latin American neighbors.
 The country has long captivated the hearts of our staff, so it was with great anticipation and excitement that we launched our first small group trip this April: an adventure carefully crafted to take in the classic can’t-miss sights such as Salar de Uyuni and Lake Titicaca, but also to get off the beaten track to lesser-known locales and illuminating experiences.

-The first group to travel on this itinerary has recently returned with some outstanding images depicting the colorful culture and dramatic scenery they encountered on the inaugural journey.
+The first group from this Bolivia travel itinerary has recently returned with some outstanding images depicting the colorful culture and dramatic scenery they encountered on the inaugural journey.
 We’re thrilled to share this portfolio of photographs from trip leader Merlin Lipshitz.
 Perhaps they’ll inspire you to consider making your own journey to this little-visited and hugely rewarding destination.

 Santa Cruz de la Sierra is a feast for the senses; our group explored colorful artisan and vegetable markets and savored freshly cooked arepas (cornmeal cakes) prepared by a local chef.